ddotcodes/100-days-of-code/log.md

 **Today's Progress**: Today I studied how can I move my player in unity using c# and I read html and CSS book by Jon Duckett it's a great book for newbies

+### Day 5 :November 9, 2019

+**Today's Progress**: Today was not sp productive but i learend javascript and how i can you use it to build basic website.